Black Ops Cold War Season 4 Reloaded update: release date, Zombies map, weapons, more

 This will be in addition to the new Blueprints that will be added to the Prestige Shop soon.
 So make sure to stock up on Prestige Keys in time for the next shipment to the Barracks.

-The mid-season update is bringing two new weapons to BOCW and accompanying Warzone modes in the OTs 9: SMG at launch and the Mace Melee weapon sometime in the season.
+The mid-season update is bringing two new weapons to BOCW and accompanying Warzone modes, with the OTs 9: SMG at launch and the Mace Melee weapon sometime in the season.

-Activision thinks that the OTs 9 will compete with some fan-favorite SMGs currently in the game with its high-rate of fire and expandable round attachments.
+Activision thinks that the OTs 9 will compete with some fan-favorite SMGs currently in the game with its high-rate of fire and high damage, despite limited magazine capacities.

 BOCW, Warzone and Zombies players will be able to slay their foes with the two-handed Mace melee weapon skin coming to the game.
 You’ll be able to get it via in-game challenges or opting into the Mystic’s Scepter Store Bundle for its Blueprint.